Earning a High School Equivalency (HSE, formerly known as GED)

 through 24 college credits

-A New York State High School General Equivalency Diploma will be issued to a student who satisfactorily completes 24 applicable credits as a recognized candidate for a degree or certificate.
+A New York State High School Equivalency (HSE) will be issued to a student who satisfactorily completes 24 applicable credits as a recognized candidate for a degree or certificate.
 The following procedures must be followed by any student wishing to receive his/her High School Equivalency Diploma through credit study at Dutchess Community College.

 1. The student must take the COMPASS test offered through the Office of Academic Services and Testing, Hudson Hall, room 315, (845) 431-8090 .